Ethical Tourism in Sapa and why I recommend booking an independent homestay

 4- Local guides discourage supporting kids working for tourism

-The ladies also have kids, and they are aware of bad practices around the local tourism.
+Many of the ladies also have children, and they are aware of the bad practices around local tourism.
 Never forget, don't give money to children or buy from them.
 The kids will offer you little hand-made souvenirs and they will follow you saying “buy from me” (commonly referred to as “zombie children”).
 Even if you get tempted to buy or give to the adorable kids, please don’t.
-This type of practice will encourage kids to stay away from school in order to try to make a few dollars instead.
-Kids should be in school, and if we don’t support this type of practice, they will have no reason to skip school.
+This type of practice will encourage kids to stay away from school in order to try to make a few dollars.
+Children should be in school, and if we don’t support this type of practice, they will have no reason to skip school.
 Don’t support “zombie children”!

 5- The local ladies do a phenomenal job